 The government has, with effect from 1 April 2020, established a simplified registration and reporting system (VOEC) for calculation and payment of VAT on importation of goods (e-commerce) below 3,000 kroner to private individuals.
 This involves the foreign suppliers being responsible for calculating and payment of Norwegian VAT.
-The new registration and reporting system do not apply in connection with imports made to Norwegian businesses and to the public sector.
+The new registration and reporting system does not apply in connection with imports made to Norwegian businesses and to the public sector.
 Previously, this system was only applicable with respect to supplies of electronic services (VOES).

 It is also possible, under certain conditions, to apply for a pre-registration before the supply commences, or prior to the registration threshold having been reached.

-Collaborating companies may, at their own request, be regarded as one single taxable entity and form a VAT group provided at least 85 per cent of the capital in each company is owned by one or more of the collaborating companies.
+Collaborating companies may, at their own request, be regarded as one single taxable entity and form a VAT group provided that at least 85 per cent of the capital in each company is owned by one or more of the collaborating companies.
 VAT should not be calculated on transfer of goods and services between the VAT group registered companies, as this is not considered as a supply for VAT purposes.
 All companies within the VAT group are jointly and severally liable for the payment of VAT.

 It is also possible to opt for a voluntary VAT registration with respect to lease of real estate for use in a VAT-liable business by the lessee.